erezgeva/libptpmgmt/README.md

   * Signalling TLVs in sig.h - structures that hold a PTP Signalling TLV data
   * Runtime library version in ver.h
   * Library version used during build in verDef.h
+  * Managment TLVs mngIds.h - enumerator for PTP Management TLVs
+  * PTP managment types types.h - enumerators and structure to use with PTP Management messages
+  * Dispatcher and builder in msgCall.h - classes which provice call-backs for specific Management TLVs
+  * Dispatcher and builder base in callDef.h - provide all call-backs which may be impleamented
+  * Time convertion in timeCvrt.h - constants to convert time to different units.
   * Json2msg in json.h - Convert json text to a message, require linking with a JSON library
   * msg2json in json.h - Convert message to json text
   * Options in opt.h - parse a pmc tool command line parameters